Lewotobi

 Lewotobi is a twin volcano located in the southeastern part of the island of Flores, Indonesia.
-It has two peaks: the Lewotobi Laki-laki (Male Lewotobi) and Lewotobi Perempuan (Female Lewotobi) stratovolcanoes and a prominent flank cone, Lewotobi Iliwokar, lies on the eastern flank of Lewotobi Perampuan.
+It has two peaks: the Lewotobi Laki-laki (Male Lewotobi) and Lewotobi Perempuan (Female Lewotobi) stratovolcanoes and a prominent flank cone, Lewotobi Iliwokar, lies on the eastern flank of Lewotobi Perempuan.
 The more active Lewotobi Laki-laki is about 2.1 km northwest of the taller Lewotobi Perempuan.

 Older forms of its name include Lobetabi, Lovotivo and Loby Toby.

-Cultural and Nomenclature Notes
+Description

 The names Lewotobi Laki-laki and Lewotobi Perempuan reflect local traditions, with the volcanoes regarded as a symbolic pair, often described as "husband and wife."
 Older names for the complex include Lobetabi, Lovotivo, and Loby Toby.

-Geology

 Lewotobi's twin peaks are classic stratovolcanoes, formed by successive layers of lava, ash, and volcanic debris.
 The volcanoes are part of the Lesser Sunda Islands volcanic arc, which is shaped by the subduction of the Indo-Australian Plate beneath the Eurasian Plate.
 The region is seismically active, with frequent tectonic and volcanic earthquakes.
+The craters of Lewotobi Laki-laki and Lewotobi Perempuan are 400 m and 700 m wide respectively, and their eruptive material is primarily andesite.